crazyroo1/Unwrap/CONTRIBUTING.md

 ### Free Coding

-This is by far the most complex of all the practice activities – I’m only putting it first because this list of alphabetical!
+This is by far the most complex of all the practice activities – I’m only putting it first because this list is alphabetical!

-This activity sets users a challenge – “here’s an array of numbers, write code to double them” – then allows them to write whatever code they want to solve that challenge.
+This activity gives users a challenge – “here’s an array of numbers, write code to double them” – then allows them to write whatever code they want to solve that challenge.

 The reason this is difficult is because even a simple problem like doubling an array of numbers can be solved in a variety of ways using a variety of coding styles, and without the ability to compile Swift locally we can’t cover every case – it’s trivial to concoct example code that is valid but won’t pass the test.
 (And no, I don’t want to evaluate the code on a remote server.)